pikim/tomato-mqtt/README.md

 The scripts collect the relevant data on the router itself.
 When data preparation has finished the data is transferred via MQTT.
 The function `mqtt_publish` in `variables.sh` will build a text file that contains already registered MQTT topics, e.g. `FreshTomato_R6400v2.txt`.
 If a topic doesn't exist yet, an according discovery message is sent and the topic is appended to the file.
 Afterwards `mqtt_publish` transfers the topic data and/or topic attribute(s).
 If a topic was already appended to the text file earlier, `mqtt_publish` only transfers the data without sending another discovery message.

 In addition to this mechanism `checkAccessRestriction.sh` uses `rest_get` in `variables.sh` to request the states of the access restriction switches.
-If the desired state differs from the current state the rule is updated and applied.
+If the desired state (on Home Assistant) differs from the current state (on router) the according rule is updated and applied.

 The text file (`FreshTomato_R6400v2.txt`) allows to check which topics already do exists.
 Its content is like:
 ```